What Homeowners Need to Know About New HVAC Refrigerant for 2025 header image

 With the phase-out of older refrigerants, such as R-410A, you’re likely wondering how these changes will affect your home’s air conditioning system and what the future holds for refrigerants like A2L.

-Let’s explore the key facts about the new refrigerants coming in 2025 and what you can do to ensure your home stays cool and efficient without unnecessary headaches.
+Let’s explore the key facts about the new refrigerants coming in 2025 and how to ensure your home stays cool and efficient without unnecessary headaches.

 Is the New A2L Refrigerant Also Called Freon?

-The term “Freon” is often used by homeowners as a catch-all for refrigerants, but it is actually a brand name that refers specifically to certain chemicals, including R-22, widely used in older air conditioners.
+Homeowners often use the term “Freon” as a catchall for refrigerants, but it is actually a brand name referring to specific chemicals, including R-22, which is widely used in older air conditioners.

 Although many homeowners still refer to all refrigerants as “Freon,” the new refrigerants coming in 2025, such as A2L, are not technically Freon.